 The recommended chlorine level in a pool is 3 parts per million.
 At this level, the chlorine in your pool can keep the water sanitized without harming or irritating swimmers.

 Several things could cause the chlorine level in your pool to exceed the recommended range of 3 parts per million.

 The most common reason for this is pool owners accidentally adding too much chlorine to the water.
 If you shock the pool, you may have miscalculated the amount of chlorine to add.
 Or, if you are using chlorine tablets for your pool, you may have added one too many.

-If your pool is located under a shed or indoors, it will only get minimal sunlight.
-Unfortunately, that means the chlorine won’t break down as fast as it would under direct sunlight.
-This is also the case for regions that do not get a lot of direct sunlight throughout the year.
-Likely, the rate you’re adding chlorine to your pool won’t be the same rate at which it’s burning off.
+If your pool is located indoors or under a covering, it will only get minimal sunlight, which means the chlorine won’t break down as fast as it would under direct sunlight.
+In some cases, this can be a good thing because you will save more money on chemicals and won’t have to top up your chlorine as often.
+But you’ll need to make sure you test the water before adding more chlorine because it is easier to add too much.
+This is also the case for areas with lots of tree cover or regions that do not get a lot of direct sunlight throughout the year.

 And finally, an improperly balanced combination of cyanuric acid and chlorine can also cause a rise in the pool’s chlorine level.
 Cyanuric acid is a chemical used to protect the chemical structure of chlorine by reducing the rate at which it breaks down under the sun.